Respiratory Syncytial Virus (RSV)

 How RSV Spreads

-People infected with RSV are usually contagious for three to eight days and may be contagious a day or two before they start showing signs of being sick.
-However, some infants and people with weakened immune systems can continue to spread the virus even after their symptoms have resolved, for as long as four weeks.
+People with RSV are usually contagious for three to eight days, starting a day or two before symptoms appear.
+Infants and people with weakened immune systems can remain contagious for up to four weeks.

 RSV Immunization Program for Infants